 Do you treat wildlife or stray animals?

 We work very closely with local charities and organisations to treat stray patients.
 Although we can provide first aid treatment to wildlife, they require expert handling and are often referred to specialist local centres.
 Please contact the team if you have any concerns about local wildlife and strays.
-Please note that we currently cannot take sick birds into the hospital because of the Avian influenza outbreak.
-(Dec 2020 / Jan 2021).

 What changes have you made during the Covid Pandemic?